ianfhunter/GNOLL/doc/gh-pages/developers/installation.md

 **Note:** Some command line syntax may conflict with tokens used in Dice Notation (e.g. >).
 Please escape or quote your notation to avoid this issue.

 There is at present no capacity for enabling or disabling optional features via the command line app.
-See Issue [#431](https://github.com/ianfhunter/GNOLL/issues/431)
+See Issue [#431](https://github.com/ianfhunter/GNOLL/issues/431).
+All options are disabled apart from builtins which are available for use.

 ## Language Bindings